Willy93-coder/Willy93-coder/README.md

 ## Professional Goals

-- Bakcend Development: I aim to build scalable and efficient applications by mastering backend technologies.
+- Backend Development: I aim to build scalable and efficient applications by mastering backend technologies.
 - Cloud & DevOps: Developing expertise in cloud infrastructure, automation, and CI/CD pipelines to enhance the reliability and scalability of modern applications.
 - Systems & Architecture: Deepening my understanding of software architecture, distributed systems, and best practices for designing high-performance applications.
 - Continuous Learning: Always eager to explore new technologies, methodologies, and best practices that improve my development workflow and problem-solving skills.